LFPy/LFPy/documentation/sources/tutorial.rst

 The examples rely on files present inside the `examples folder <https://github.com/LFPy/LFPy/blob/master/examples>`_, such as morphology files and .mod files.

-The easyest way of accessing all of these files is cloning the examples directory using git (https://git-scm.com):
+The easiest way of accessing all of these files is cloning the examples directory using git (https://git-scm.com):
 ::

     git clone https://github.com/LFPy/LFPy.git